-The Bad Game Hall of Fame owes a lot of inspirations to a lot of different people.
-Here are just a few of them.
+The Bad Game Hall of Fame owes a lot of thanks and inspirations to a lot of different people.
+Here are just a few of them, all of whom we highly recommend you check out.

-Mark is the kind of guy you wanna drink cold beer and discuss the finer points of Truxton with.
-His passion for classic games and ultra-chill vibes are much appreciated in a day and age of shrieking teeny-boppers shouting over modern releases.
+Mark is the kind of guy you wanna sit back and drink cold beers with while discussing the finer points of Truxton.
+Of course, I reckon I’d have to find a means of transport to the Intergalactic Space Arcade in which he resides, first.
+His passion for classic games and his ultra-chill vibes are much appreciated in a day and age of shrieking teeny-boppers shouting over modern releases.
 His love for the Vectrex is real, and it is beautiful.

 Loveable, huggable, scarily relatable idiot.
 He’s also just a really nice dude who seems super fun to be around and who genuinely does his best to improve himself as a person, so he’s kind of impossible not to like as far as I’m concerned.
 Give his self-help books a shot if you ever have a chance: His message of plunging yourself headfirst into new things, pursuing your dumbest ideas, and saving the worrying for later is solid life advice.

 Quite possibly the hardest-working man in games preservation today.
-His work is absolutely vital, and he’s a better hero in the industry than we maybe deserve.
+His work with the Video Game History Foundation (@GameHistoryOrg) is absolutely vital, and he’s a better champion than the games industry probably even deserves.
 Regardless, his work is greatly appreciated, and deserves as much support as it can get.

 On a personal level, Ant Cooke has been cool as hell to me, and on a professional level, they run one of the most interesting games websites on the net.
 The sheer variety of stuff they cover (and the different ways they choose to cover it) is incredible, and I have hella respect for their mentality to cover whatever they want, whenever they want, however they want.
 Also, man oh man do I love the whole design of their website.